MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 You can't use this switch with the Block switch.

-**Note**: See [Allow entries in the Tenant Allow/Block List](https://learn.microsoft.com/microsoft-365/security/office-365-security/tenant-allow-block-list-about#allow-entries-in-the-tenant-allowblock-list), before you try to create an allow entry in Tenant Allow/Block List.
+**Note**: See [Allow entries in the Tenant Allow/Block List](https://learn.microsoft.com/microsoft-365/security/office-365-security/tenant-allow-block-list-about#allow-entries-in-the-tenant-allowblock-list), before you try to create an allow entry.

 You can also use allow entries for third-party phishing simulation URLs with no expiration.
 For more information, see [Configure the delivery of third-party phishing simulations to users and unfiltered messages to SecOps mailboxes](https://learn.microsoft.com/microsoft-365/security/office-365-security/skip-filtering-phising-simulations-sec-ops-mailboxes).